joewxboy/service-postgresql/README.md

 ![license](https://img.shields.io/github/license/open-horizon-services/service-postgresql) ![architecture](https://img.shields.io/badge/architecture-x86,_arm64-green) ![Contributors](https://img.shields.io/github/contributors/open-horizon-services/service-postgresql.svg)

-This is an Open Horizon configuration to deploy a vanilla instance of the open-source PostGreSQL database software.
+This is an Open Horizon configuration to deploy a vanilla instance of the open-source PostgreSQL database software.
 This service is intended to be used as an edge service that provides PostgreSQL database functionality to other services running on the same edge node.
 It is not intended to be a production-ready database server, but rather a lightweight way to provide a database for development or testing purposes.

 ## Prerequisites